Lurker00/DX200-USB-Audio-Release/README.md

 The checked build is 5493.
 Other builds may have a different behavior.

 ### Neutron Music
+Neutron Music Player automatically detects DAP and is able to play
+* PCM up to 32/768kHz and DSD up to DSD512 on DX200
-Neutron Music Player automatically detects DX200 and is able to play PCM up to 32/768KHz and DSD up to DSD512 bit perfect, without a need to use USB Audio application.
+* PCM up to 32/384kHz and DSD up to DSD256 on DX150
+bit perfect, without a need to use USB Audio application.
 [Read here for settings](https://github.com/Lurker00/DX200-firmware/blob/master/README.md#recommended-settings-for-neutron-music-player).
 To use with USB Audio, turn on *Direct USB Driver* in *Audio Hardware*.

 ### USB Audio Player PRO
 Starting from version 4.1, UAPP can play bit perfect PCM up to 32/192kHz via its HiRes Direct Driver.
 [Read here for settings](https://github.com/Lurker00/DX200-firmware/blob/master/README.md#recommended-settings-for-usb-audio-player-pro) for both HiRes Direct Driver and USB Audio.